rogerbf/bound-execfile/README.md

 ## options

 Using this module without setting any options gives you an increased `maxBuffer` of 10 megabytes.
-It is possible to override that value and/or pass other options to the underlying `execFile` call:
+It is possible to override that value and/or pass other options to the underlaying `execFile` call:

 ```javascript
 const node = exec(`node`, { maxBuffer: 200 * 1024, cwd: `/private/tmp` })